foodcoopshop/foodcoopshop.github.io/en/installation-guide.md

 ## Credentials
 * Copy [credentials.default.php]({{site.repo_url}}/blob/main/config/credentials.default.php) to credentials.php and change the configuration
-* Only until v3.1: The valid Super Admin account will be created later
 * The email error logging can be enabled to ease server monitoring
 * **Be aware** that you need to set `'EmailTransport' => [...]` twice, once in `credentials.php` and once in `custom_config.php`.
 There must be an EmailTransport config-block for the keys "default" and "debug" so the configs must not stay commented!
 * See [https://book.cakephp.org/4/en/core-libraries/email.html#configuring-transports](https://book.cakephp.org/4/en/core-libraries/email.html#configuring-transports)